How To Submit

 • Simultaneous submissions are welcome, but please let us know if we can’t publish something okay?
 Cause we catch feelings fast.

 We do not accept translations or work that has been previously published in print or online.

 Black, Indigenous, and people of color identifying writers are encouraged to submit as we continue to prioritize these communities in our ongoing work.

 Please absolutely no sexually explicit poems or works highlighting extreme violence, racism, antisemitism, misogyny, homophobia, transphobia, insta poems or love poems.
 We’re hopeless romantics, but we’re not interested in printing romance unless it’s a unique perspective.

 To keep this ship sailing, we charge a modest fee for print submissions.
-Any other type of submission is normally free.
+All other submissions are normally free.
 We’re sure you’ve read this before, but any money earned fuels the publication of Lucky Jefferson (production ain’t cheap!), tech, and creative programs.
 While we are a rapidly growing independent journal and take pride in engaging with our community, we still entertain an all-volunteer staff, so please be patient and kind.
-If you need it, we do provide financial assistance through early bird submissions—learn more here.
+If you need it, we do provide financial assistance through Early Bird Submissions—learn more here.

 Accepted authors (print): will receive one free copy of the issue.